Frequently Asked Questions

 General

-Wildlife rehabilitation is the care of injured and orphaned wildlife by providing medical care, food and housing while taking precautions to minimize the animals' stress and maintain animals in their natural wild state so that they can appropriately be released back to the wild once they are able to survive on their own.
+Wildlife rehabilitation is the care of injured and orphaned wildlife by providing medical care, food, and housing while taking precautions to minimize the animals' stress and maintain animals in their natural wild state so that they can appropriately be released back to the wild once they are able to survive on their own.
 For more information, visit the What is Rehabilitation? page on our website.

 Our hours vary by location.
-Our Northerly Island facility accepts animals between 8:30 am and 10:30 am, seven days per week but is closed major holidays and selected other days (please see our Locations and Hours page for more information).
-Our Barrington facility accepts animals by appointment between the hours of 9 am and 6 pm 365 days per year.
-We generally return phone calls between the hours of 8 am and 6 pm.
+Our Northerly Island facility accepts animals between 8:30 AM and 10:30 AM, seven days per week but is closed major holidays and selected other days (please see our Locations and Hours page for more information).
+Our Barrington facility accepts animals by appointment between the hours of 9:00 AM and 6:00 PM 365 days per year.
+We generally return phone calls between the hours of 8:00 AM and 6:00 PM.
 We make exceptions to our normal hours for emergencies whenever possible.
 Although we do provide 24-hour care for critical patients, we focus strictly on animal care and emergencies during these non-peak hours.

-Our phone numbers are the same for both facilities - (847)842-8000 or (888)FLINTCREEK.
+Our phone numbers are the same for both facilities -

 Wildlife rehabilitators have permits from state and/or federal governments that allow them to accept and treat animals and that regulate their work.
-The rehabilitation of mammals, reptiles and amphibians is regulated at a state level while the rehabilitation of birds is regulated at a federal level.
+The rehabilitation of mammals, reptiles, and amphibians is regulated at a state level while the rehabilitation of birds is regulated at a federal level.

 In Illinois, a wildlife rehabilitator that possesses a standard state permit can accept native wild mammals excluding skunks, bats and white-tailed deer, reptiles and amphibians, excluding endangered and threatened species.
 It is illegal in the state of Illinois to rehabilitate skunks and bats, so they are excluded from all Illinois wildlife permits.
 A small number of wildlife rehabilitators are permitted to rehabilitate white-tailed deer.
 No wildlife rehabilitator can accept endangered and threatened species unless they also have an Endangered and Threatened Species Permit.

-There are three species of birds that are exempt from all permit requirements - Pigeons, House Sparrows and European Starlings.
+There are three species of birds that are exempt from all permit requirements—Pigeons, House Sparrows, and European Starlings.
 Although a non-permitted person could technically try to rehabilitate these species, we still recommend getting them to a wildlife rehabilitator so that you give the animal the best possible chance of survival.
 It is also important to note that Illinois has over 20 types of sparrows protected by federal law that, to the untrained eye, could be mistaken for a House Sparrow.

-Flint Creek Wildlife has a state wildlife rehabilitation permit including a permit for White-tailed Deer, a federal wildlife rehabilitation permit, an endangered and threatened species permit, salvage permits and education permits that allow us to possess both live and dead birds and their parts for educational purposes.
+Flint Creek Wildlife has a state wildlife rehabilitation permit including a permit for White-tailed Deer, a federal wildlife rehabilitation permit, an endangered and threatened species permit, salvage permits, and education permits that allow us to possess both live and dead birds and their parts for educational purposes.

 Donations